pvsilvestri/Phoenix-Cabinets/README.txt

 Project lead: Paul Silvestri <paul@paulsilvestri.com>
               Silvestri Consulting, LLC <www.SilvestriConsultingLLC.com>

+This theme for the Phoenix Cabinets and Tops website was built using their old Flash website as the site template.
+Since they liked their old Flash website, even though it was unusable and not "Search-Engine Friendly", many of the aspects of the old website are built into the new website.

 This theme was adapted from early versions of the Basic theme developed by Raincity Studios found at http://drupal.org/project/basic